 5. Stock and Keep your Fruits Well

 Stocking is very important in any buying and selling business in Nigeria especially when it comes to the food business because it lets you know how many fruits you bought, which types, which ones arrived in good condition, and which ones arrived in bad condition.
 After doing the proper inventory of all your fruits it is now time to place them properly in a cool place to avoid fast ripening and spoilage.

 Now is the time to start selling your fruits.
 To start selling your fruits it is advisable to sell ripe fruits first and only sell unripe fruits like plantain and banana on special requests.
 One of the ways you can reduce the loss of fruits that are ripe and about to spoil is for you to sell them at cheap prices.
 It is better to make little gains on them than to watch them get spoilt all in the name of trying to make a big profit.

 Also, consider reducing the prices of fruits if customers are willing to buy more at one time.
 Example: buying 3 bunches of bananas.
 This will motivate them to always buy from you and it will also make you make more profit faster.
 Fruit business in Nigeria is a game of numbers and time so you have to be very watchful and sell when you have to sell.

 There are many ways you can increase profit easily in your fruit business in Nigeria and I will be sharing many of these methods below.

-Fruit business can be diversified into different arms to make sure that money is not only coming in regularly profits are but also increasing on a daily basis.
+Diversify Your Fruit Business: The fruit business can be diversified into different arms to make sure that money is not only coming in regular profits but also increasing on a daily basis.

 8. Fruit Business Ideas in Nigeria

-The 2 major ways you can diversify your fruit business in Nigeria is by:
+The 2 major ways you can diversify your fruit business in Nigeria are by: